 David Langer, Ph.D., ABPP

-David Langer, Ph.D., ABPP, is a Research Associate Professor in the Department of Psychological and Brain Sciences at Boston University.
-He serves as the Clinical Director and Co-Director of Research of the Child Programs at the BU Center for Anxiety and Related Disorders, and Director of the C.H.O.I.C.E.S.
-Program.
+David Langer, Ph.D., ABPP, is an Adjunct Professor in the Department of Psychological and Brain Sciences at Boston University.
 Dr. Langer’s research explores the efficacy and effectiveness of psychosocial treatments for youth psychopathology and the processes through which psychosocial treatments work.
 He is currently working on developing novel approaches to personalize psychosocial treatments for youth by supporting active collaboration between clinicians and families throughout the treatment planning process (i.e., shared decision-making).
 This is a 5-year project funded by the National Institute of Mental Health to study how families make decisions about mental health treatment.
 Dr. Langer’s research has a history of federal funding and has been published in prestigious peer-reviewed journals and presented at national and international research conferences.
 Dr. Langer’s research involves graduate and undergraduate students at all levels, and Dr. Langer mentors graduate and undergraduate students in the development and execution of their own research studies, as well as providing clinical training and supervision.

 Dr. Langer graduated summa cum laude and Phi Beta Kappa from Washington University in St. Louis in 2003, with a B.A. in Psychology and Philosophy.
 He received his Ph.D. in clinical psychology from the University of California, Los Angeles in 2009.
 He completed his pre-doctoral internship in child psychology at the UCLA Semel Institute and Resnick Neuropsychiatric Hospital, and his post-doctoral fellowship at Harvard University.
 Dr. Langer’s expertise is in the treatment of childhood anxiety and depression, co-morbid anxiety and autism spectrum disorders, social skills training, and disruptive behavior disorders.
 In his spare time, Dr. Langer enjoys listening to and making music, listening to lots of podcasts, reading, and above all, spending time with his family.